 Aerospace Connections In Education (ACE)

 Want to quickly find out about the ACE program?
-Go to ACE Information.
+Click on ACE info flier in Related Documents, above, or, click HERE.

 Already an ACE teacher?
 Go to the ACE teachers' page.

 Aren't a CAP educator member at this time, but wish to be so you can participate in the ACE Program?
-With all the great free benefits AND the great free STEM Kit program we will provide to any CAP member who is an educator, the one-time membership fee is well worth it!
+With all the great free benefits AND the great free STEM Kit program provided to any CAP member who is an educator, the one-time membership fee is well worth it!
 Want to know more?
-Click here to view the AE Membership and STEM Kit informational form.
+Check out the Educators Page!

 What is the ACE (Aerospace Connections in Education) Program?

-The ACE Program is an aerospace education program for educators in grades K-6 who are Aerospace Education Members (AEMs) or Senior Members Civil Air Patrol (CAP).
-This program is designed for schools/teachers to implement during the school day; yet many programs are implemented in informal, structured after-school programs.
-ACE provides engaging and meaningful cross-curricular aerospace lessons that support science, technology, engineering, and math (STEM) initiatives and enrich the school curricula.
+The ACE Program is an aerospace-themed program for educators in grades K-6 who are CAP Aerospace Education Members (AEMs) or Senior Members in CAP who are educators.
+This program is designed for schools/teachers to implement during the school day; yet many programs are implemented in informal, structured after-school programs and in other organizations, such as Boy and Girl Scouts, 4-H clubs and other youth groups.
+ACE provides engaging and meaningful cross-curricular aerospace-themed lessons that support STEM initiatives and enrich the school curricula.
 Additionally, many lessons promote good character and physical fitness, which are components of CAP's Cadet Program.
-Thus, the ACE program is a great introduction to CAP and for those youth who may be interested in learning more about General Aviation and possibly becoming members of CAP's Cadet Program for youth, ages 12-18.
+Thus, the ACE program is a great introduction to CAP, especially for those youth who may be interested in learning more about General Aviation and possibly becoming members of CAP's Cadet Program for youth, ages 12-18.
 CAP believes the ACE program will help foster good-natured and healthy citizens who will develop an interest in and appreciation for aerospace/STEM subjects and careers as our nation seeks to inspire the aerospace/STEM workforce of the next generation.

 What FREE materials do I receive if I participate in the ACE Program?

-- A classroom set of student ACE Program completion certificates
+- A classroom set of student ACE program completion certificates (must complete the online ACE Completion form to generate your certificate orders)

-- An ACE teacher plaque noting successful ACE Program completion
+- An ACE teacher certificate noting successful ACE program completion

 What are the requirements if I participate in this program?